NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 Later objects in the `geometry` object take precedence over or rather lie "on top of" earlier objects, so the second `air` (ε=1) cylinder cuts a circular hole out of the larger cylinder, leaving a ring of width w.

-We don't know the frequency of the mode(s) ahead of time, so we'll just hit the structure with a broad Gaussian pulse to excite all of the $E_z$-polarized modes in a chosen bandwidth:
+We don't know the frequency of the mode(s) ahead of time, so we'll just hit the structure with a broad Gaussian pulse to excite all of the E<sub>z</sub>-polarized modes in a chosen bandwidth:

 ```py
 fcen = 0.15              # pulse center frequency